We've calculated exactly how much your Qantas Points are worth and the most cost-effective rewards to redeem them for.

-How can I get the most value out of my Qantas Points?
+How can I get the most value from my Qantas Points?

 - Classic flight rewards

-- Do your research and do the maths
+- Do your research and do the math

-A lot of people believe that Qantas flight redemptions give you the biggest bang for your buck (or point, in this instance).
-Unless you’re redeeming a classic flight reward, the fact is that other flight class redemptions deliver marginally better value than some of the other products.
-You might miss out on getting the best value for your points if you head straight for flight redemptions and automatically pass over on the other available rewards that are actually on your ‘to-buy’ list.
+While the general rule that "upgrades beat flights beat store purchases" is a useful guide, you should always check values carefully.
+You might miss out on getting the best value for your points if you head straight for flight redemptions and automatically pass over on the other available rewards that are actually on your "to-buy" list.

 - Points Plus Pay

 Qantas also allows you to supplement your points with cash when purchasing an item.
-This option is not available only for goods at the Qantas Store, but also for hotel stays, deals and flights.
-The minimum number of points you can use on a flight is 5,000, so you must have at least 5K points in your account if you want to pay the difference with cash.
+This option is available for flights, hotel stays and goods at the Qantas Store.
+The minimum number of points you can use on a flight is 5,000, so you must have at least 5,000 points in your account if you want to pay the difference with cash.

-Each Qantas Point you use on a flight redemption instead of cash in the ‘Points Plus Pay’ scheme is worth 0.7 cents, which is marginally less than if you redeemed the flight entirely with points.
-This scheme rarely works in your favour though, and is not designed to be a sly way to stretch your Qantas Points.
+This scheme rarely works in your favour though and is not designed to be a sly way to stretch your Qantas Points.
 You'd only want to use this if you're genuinely short of points for a purchase.